Kosmokleaner/DirectXShaderCompilerWiki/Float16-Scalar-Type.md

 # Intrinsics and Arithmetic Operations

 All intrinsics and arithmetic operations that supported min16float previously will support half types.
-Denormal numbers are preserved to zero.
+Denormal numbers must be preserved.

 # DXIL Changes
 - For signature packing, we are packing signature elements based on the width of the scalar type.
 This means float16 will never be packed with other scalar types of 4 bytes.